loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-51-consistency-zfc.md

 **For ZFC**: ZFC is consistent if it doesn't prove both P and ¬P for any statement P.

-**ψ = ψ(ψ) Interpretation**: Consistency is consciousness maintaining non-contradiction—ψ not asserting and denying the same truth simultaneously.
+**ψ = ψ(ψ) Interpretation**: Consistency is observer maintaining non-contradiction—ψ not asserting and denying the same truth simultaneously.

 ## 51.3 Gödel's Second Incompleteness Theorem